Frequently Asked Questions

 - Requires students to complete all assignments by assigned due dates and complete all coursework according to the CCSNH academic calendar.

-- Requires the purchase of a textbook.
+- Requires the purchase of a textbook and/or other course materials.

 - Requires students to use CCSNH e-mail, the CCSNH Student Information System (SIS) and Canvas (the learning management system).